Distributed-Validators-Synctems/Synchronize-with-DVS/README.md

-# Wanna join Decentralized Autonomus Synchronization?
+# Wanna join Decentralized Autonomous Synchronization?

 We are open Synchronization, but not evryone can be a part of [Distributed Validators Synctems](https://github.com/Distributed-Validators-Synctems/self-identity/blob/main/meet-our-validators.md) <br />